-It's a pleasure to be here today.
 Asia has a long and impressive history.
 But just as important, Asia's future has never looked brighter.
 Today, the nations around the Pacific Rim are playing a pivotal role in the world's economy.
-For example, China is industrializing at a rapid pace and is now a leading supplier of consumer goods to the United States and many other countries.
+China, for example, is industrializing at a rapid pace and is now a leading supplier of consumer goods to the United States and many other countries.